atreyasha/monix/docs/develop.md

 3. Backup

-    1.  re-arrange system to keep personal data in single location, which should be backed up regularly
+    1.  reduce size of `personal` directory to keep only important data

-    2.  optimize the scheduling of backups and find an elegant of making this work
+    2.  optimize an elegant and portable backup scheduling of the `personal` directory

+    3.  perhaps use tarballs with `rsync` to ensure only relevant data is updated

+    4.  think of separating important and unimportant data -\> only back up the important data

-    3.  organize drive to ensure backups all make good sense
+    5.  organize drive to ensure backups all make good sense